ExoSpaceLabs/CCSDSPack/README.md

 ---
 ### Other Documents
 Please check out the documentation on [ccsds documentation](https://public.ccsds.org/Publications/default.aspx).
-Reccomended documents are within the Blue books.
+Recommended documents are within the Blue books.

 Also take a look of the following documents: